offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} seam` - Mark that shows up the Z-axis  when the toolhead prints an enclosed path, showing up where the start and end of the path meet. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/Seam`

-* `{bm} scarf seam` - A specialized type of seam mimicking how a scarf is worn, intended to minimize the appearance of the seam on models where the seam can't be hidden or otherwise mitigated (e.g., hiding at an edge or obscuring using fuzzy skin). `{ref} https://wiki.bambulab.com/en/software/bambu-studio/Seam`
+* `{bm} scarf seam` - A specialized type of seam mimicking how a scarf is worn, intended to minimize the appearance of the seam on objects where the seam can't be hidden or otherwise mitigated (e.g., hiding at an edge or obscuring using fuzzy skin). `{ref} https://wiki.bambulab.com/en/software/bambu-studio/Seam`

-* `{bm} top surface` - The highest surface of a model, just after the infill.
+* `{bm} top surface` - The highest surface of an object, just after the infill.
 Top surfaces may consist of multiple layers. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/fill-patterns`

-* `{bm} bottom surface` - The lowest surface of a model, just before the infill.
+* `{bm} bottom surface` - The lowest surface of an object, just before the infill.
 Bottom surfaces may consist of multiple layers. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/fill-patterns`

-* `{bm} assembly/(assembly|assemblies)/i` - A set of models grouped together as a single object. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/assemble`
+* `{bm} assembly/(assembly|assemblies)/i` - A set of objects grouped together as a single object. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/assemble`

-* `{bm} negative part` - A model within an assembly whose purpose is to subtract areas of other models in that assembly (where those models themselves aren't specialized models like negative parts). `{ref} https://bambulab.com/en/support/academy/3/course/982590125637046272/chapter/45`
+* `{bm} negative part` - an object within an assembly whose purpose is to subtract areas of other objects in that assembly (where those objects themselves aren't specialized objects like negative parts). `{ref} https://bambulab.com/en/support/academy/3/course/982590125637046272/chapter/45`

-* `{bm} modifier part` - A model within an assembly whose purpose is to modify the properties of other models in that assembly (where those models themselves aren't specialized models like negative parts). `{ref} https://wiki.bambulab.com/en/software/bambu-studio/modifier`
+* `{bm} modifier part` - an object within an assembly whose purpose is to modify the properties of other objects in that assembly (where those objects themselves aren't specialized objects like negative parts). `{ref} https://wiki.bambulab.com/en/software/bambu-studio/modifier`

-* `{bm} contour` - The outer perimeter of the model as printed up the Z-axis (collective outer perimeters of the layers that make up the printed model).
-For example, for a model of a salad bowl, the shape of the unhollowed out bowl is the contour. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/xy-hole-contour-compensation`
+* `{bm} contour` - The outer perimeter of the object as printed up the Z-axis (collective outer perimeters of the layers that make up the printed object).
+For example, for an object of a salad bowl, the shape of the unhollowed out bowl is the contour. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/xy-hole-contour-compensation`

-* `{bm} hole/(\bhole)/i` - The perimeter of a void/cavity within a model *as printed up the Z-axis*.
-For example, for a model of a salad bowl, the shape of the hollowed out part that is considered a hole.
+* `{bm} hole/(\bhole)/i` - The perimeter of a void/cavity within an object *as printed up the Z-axis*.
+For example, for an object of a salad bowl, the shape of the hollowed out part that is considered a hole.
 Types of common holes include threaded holes for screws / bolts, drainage holes, and holes for connectors (e.g., dowels).

   ```{note}
   Holes on the z-axis are holes that are compensated for using XY hole contour compensation.
 It does not compensate for sideway holes.